auriq/essentia_docs/source/reference/manpages/aq_pp.rst

 .. _`-filt`:

 ``-filt FilterSpec``
+  Examples for this option are also available on `aq_pp -filt - Essentia Playground <https://essentia-playground.auriq.com/notebooks/aq_pp%20-filt.ipynb>`_.

   Filter (or select) records based on ``FilterSpec``.
   ``FilterSpec`` is a logical expression that evaluates to either true or false for each record - if true, the record is selected; otherwise, it is